1 Peter: Introduction – 1 Peter 1:1-12

 Peter’s Greeting (1:1–2)

-Peter begins his epistle by disclosing the identity of his intended readers, whom he writes were “pilgrims of the Dispersion” (1 Pet.
+Peter begins his epistle by disclosing the identity of his intended readers, whom he writes were “pilgrims of the dispersion” (1 Pet.
 1:1).
 These are Christians who were cast out from Rome and were scattered across five of the Roman provinces in modern day Turkey.
 Peter describes these believers as “elect according to the foreknowledge of God” (1 Peter 1:2).
 Some people object to the idea of election, as they believe it makes God unjust.
 Yet, election is not about God’s justice, but about His grace.
 If no man seeks God (cf. Rom.
 3:10–18) and man’s heart is wicked and deceitful (cf. Jer.
 17:9), then the only way to salvation is if God facilitates the event.
 Note that foreknowledge refers to a predetermined, intimate relationship, not to prior intellectual knowledge.
 The reason for man’s election and foreordination, as Peter notes, is sanctification and obedience.

 Saints’ Inheritance (1:3–9)